pirelenito/js_that_lives_on/slides/wrapping_up.md

 # 209 unit tests

 --
-# Ruby dependency was bad
+# Project Q&A couldn't find a bug!

 --
+# Ruby was unnecessary

+--
 # Marionette is awesome

 --
-# Project Q&A couldn't find a bug!
+# JavaScript is awesome

 --
 ![bravi](slides/img/bravi.png)